pgxtips/crocsoc/README.md

 - [x] Hijack the tcp connection ready for bi-directional communication
 - [x] RFC-6455 5.2 Frame Read (single frame)
 - [x] RFC-6455 5.2 Frame Read (fragmented frames)
-- [ ] RFC-6455 5.2 Frame Read (handle control frames)
+- [x] RFC-6455 5.2 Frame RW Control Frames (Ping, Pong, Text, Binary)

 ** To Address **

-- [ ] The lib does not implement the use of any subprotocols e.g. chat, superchat, etc.
+- [ ] does not implement the use of any subprotocols e.g. chat, superchat, etc.
+- [ ] currently does not fragment outgoing messages.

 ## Running tests